 (c) a prescribed person or class of persons or a person in a prescribed circumstance.

-(1) If a notice given to a person under section 115AA(2) is in effect, the Commissioner of Police must publish on a secure webpage all of the personal particulars in relation to the notice, to the extent those particulars are in the possession of the Commissioner.
+(1) If a barring notice is in effect for a person, the Commissioner of Police must publish on a secure webpage all of the personal particulars in relation to the barring notice, to the extent those particulars are in the possession of the Commissioner.

-(1AA) If a notice given to a person under section 115AA(2) is in effect, the Commissioner of Police or the Director may disclose any of the personal particulars in relation to the notice to —
+(1AA) If a barring notice is in effect for a person, the Commissioner of Police or the Director may disclose any of the personal particulars in relation to the barring notice to —

 (a) a public authority if the Commissioner or the Director (as the case requires) considers that the personal particulars are required by that authority for a purpose relating to the administration or enforcement of this Act or another written law; or